MCP tools

 Most tools are synchronous – the full response is returned in a single payload.

-memory_reflect with persist: true on a large corpus may take several seconds.
-The server emits MCP progress notifications while the underlying reflection handler runs.
+upload returns immediately with queued status; ingestion continues on the worker. reflect with persist: true on a large corpus may take several seconds (no MCP progress notifications today).

 Was this page helpful?